“This image is AI-generated and does not depict any specific car brand or model.”

 Tiguan vs Honda CR-V, Toyota RAV4, Mazda CX-5

 Here’s the thing: the CR-V is roomier, the RAV4 has more trim options, and the CX-5 is sportier to drive.
-But the Tiguan hits a sweet spot — offering a blend of practicality, comfort, and German-engineered smoothness that its rivals just don’t quite match.
+The Tiguan offers a well-balanced mix of practicality, comfort, and smooth performance, making it a strong choice in the compact SUV segment.

 Plus, it’s one of the only compact SUVs with optional third-row seating, which could be a dealbreaker if you need extra flexibility.